Dilemme

 Dilemme (Dilemma) is a French TV reality show broadcasting on W9 in France.
 It was a reality TV show which aired live.

 15 Contestants, 7 men and 8 women got chosen and were split into 2 equal teams.
-The two teams then competed together and over time each member of the teams eliminated.
+The two teams then competed together and over time each member of the teams was eliminated.
 Finally once there are 2 candidates left the winner wins a cash prize in a finale where they compete individually.

 This game was invented by producer Alexia Laroche-Joubert, was led by Faustine Bollaert and David Lantin (who was competing with competitors).
 Finally, on July 15, 2010 Jean-Charles Mougenot won with 40% of public votes.